Advanced Architectural Design

 - Information technology support

 The Library offers support for your course, including the books, eBooks, and journals you will need.
 We also offer online reading lists for many modules, workshops and drop-ins on searching skills and referencing, and much more.

-On completion of this course, you will be equipped with high level innovative tools to tackle complicated architectural problems and be able to work in architecture offices across the world.
+This course prepares you for a leading role in a global industry.
+You will be equipped with high level innovative tools to tackle complicated architectural problems and be able to work in architecture offices across the world.

 - Applicants normally hold a 2:2 undergraduate honours degree or its equivalent, in one of the following subject areas: Architecture, Architectural Design, Architectural Technology, Design Management, Sustainable Building Design, Urban Design / Planning.